agrc/quilter/README.md

 The `-m` flag will merge the downloaded files into a single dataset with the given name (omit the file extension). quilter assumes all the files are spatially contiguous; merging files with large gaps between them will create huge output file sizes.

->Note: While quilter can merge the standard and historical topos, we don't recommend it because the collar around the maps overlap.
+>**Note:** While quilter can merge the standard and historical topos, we don't recommend it because the collar around the maps overlap.
 The "collarless" topos should merge just fine if you want to create your own custom mosaic.

 The `-p` flag will reproject each downloaded file into the specified CRS.

 The `-p` and `-m` flags can be used together to create a single file reprojected to the desired CRS.

-## Examples
+## Usage Examples

 * `python quilter.py dems.csv c:\data\dems -m tville -p EPSG:3566`
   * Download all the DEMs listed in `dems.csv` to `c:\data\dems`